Ingham

 Employment conditions in Ingham face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Ingham's workforce comprises both white and blue-collar jobs with prominent essential services sectors.
-Its unemployment rate stands at 10.1%.
+Ingham's workforce is balanced across white and blue-collar jobs, with prominent essential services sectors.
+The unemployment rate was 10.1% as of June 2025.

-As of June 2025, 1,807 residents are employed while the unemployment rate is 6.2% higher than Rest of Qld's 3.9%, indicating room for improvement.
-Workforce participation in Ingham lags significantly at 49.5% compared to Rest of Qld's 59.1%.
-Leading employment industries among residents include health care & social assistance, manufacturing, and retail trade.
-Manufacturing is particularly specialized with an employment share 2.2 times the regional level.
+In that month, 1,807 residents were employed while the unemployment rate stood at 6.2%, surpassing Rest of Qld's rate of 3.9%.
+Workforce participation in Ingham was lower at 49.5%, compared to Rest of Qld's 59.1%.
+Key employment industries include health care & social assistance, manufacturing, and retail trade.
+Manufacturing is particularly specialized, with an employment share 2.2 times the regional level.

-Conversely, construction has limited presence with 5.2% employment compared to 10.1% regionally.
-The ratio of 0.7 workers per resident indicates a level of local employment opportunities above average.
-Between June 2024 and June 2025, Ingham's labour force decreased by 2.2%, with employment declining by 5.1%, leading to an unemployment increase of 2.8 percentage points.
-This contrasts with Rest of Qld where employment grew by 1.8% and unemployment rose by only 0.2 percentage points.
-State-level data from Sep-25 shows QLD's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%, favourably comparing to the national unemployment rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ingham's employment mix suggests local growth of approximately 5.4% over five years and 12.2% over ten years, though these are simple extrapolations for illustrative purposes only.
+Conversely, construction has a limited presence, employing 5.2% of residents compared to the regional average of 10.1%.
+The worker-to-resident ratio was 0.7 at the Census, indicating local employment opportunities above the norm.
+Between June 2024 and June 2025, Ingham's labour force decreased by 2.2%, with employment declining by 5.1%, leading to a 2.8 percentage point increase in unemployment.
+This contrasts with Rest of Qld, where employment grew by 1.8% and unemployment rose by only 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ingham's employment mix suggests local growth of approximately 5.4% over five years and 12.2% over ten years, though these are simple weighted extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment